Nine Killed As Driver Plows Into Filipino Festival In Canada - UrduPoint

 - 'Bodies everywhere' -

-Festival security guard Jen Idaba-Castaneto told local news site Vancouver Is Awesome that she saw bodies everywhere.
+Festival security guard Jen Idaba-Castaneto told a local news site that she saw bodies everywhere.

 "You don't know who to help, here or there," she said.